 A golf trip to St Andrews would not be complete without a round on The Himalayas, the world’s most famous putting green.
 It is easy to see why it is named after the rugged Asian mountain range, with huge undulations and swales, it will test your putting skills to their max.

-All Golf Holidays in St Andrews and Fife
+View All Golf Hotels in St Andrews and Fife